-One of the most iconic television commercials of my generation featured a cable car climbing up a hill in San Francisco while in the background, voices sang:
+One of the most iconic television commercials of my generation featured a cable car with its bell dinging climbing up a hill with San Francisco Bay in the background while a cheery chorus sang:

 “Rrrrice-a-Roni, the San Francisco treat! (ding, ding!)